Claude Mythos: the model you can't use

 Anthropic built a frontier model, then said it won't sell it.
 Here's what Mythos Preview is, and why it's locked away.

-· View changelog · Figures verified against official sources, 30 May 2026
+By the benchr team · · View changelog · Figures verified against official sources, 13 June 2026

 Almost every model we cover comes with a price and a signup link.
 This one comes with a closed door.
 Anthropic calls it Claude Mythos Preview, describes it as a general-purpose frontier model and its most capable yet for coding and agentic tasks, and then says, in its own words, that it does not plan to make it generally available.
 No API tier for you.
 No app.
 No waitlist that ends in access.
 That restriction isn't a footnote.
 It's the entire story.